 exists for $(x,q)\in\mathcal{K}\cap\mathcal{K}(\hat{S})$ and coincides with the optimal solution $\phi^{\ast}=(\phi^{0,\ast}, \phi^{1, \ast})$ to the problem $(\ref{primeu})$ under transaction costs $\lambda$.
 In particular, we have $u(x,q)=u(x,q;\hat{S})$. \end{definition}

-We shall make the two important observations. \begin{remark} Our definition of the classic shadow price process $\hat{S}$ is more restrictive than \cite{Chris22} and \cite{Chris33} and a classic shadow price process $\hat{S}$ satisfies NFLVR condition by its definition.
-The acceptable portfolio process differs from the admissible portfolio process and the existence of equivalent local martingale measures for $\hat{S}$ are required to build the duality theory in the shadow price market without transaction costs.
-Therefore, unlike \cite{Chris33}, even when the stock price process $S$ is continuous, the existence of consistent local martingale system $(Z^0,Z^1)$ (see \cite{BayYu} for its definition and the equivalent characterization) is no longer the sufficient condition for the existence of a classic shadow price process.
-The existence of a CPS becomes crucial in our framework with random endowments. \end{remark}
+\begin{remark} Our definition of the classic shadow price process $\hat{S}$ is more restrictive than \cite{Chris22} and \cite{Chris33} and a shadow price process $\hat{S}$ satisfies the NFLVR condition by its definition.
+The acceptable portfolio differs from the admissible portfolio and the existence of equivalent local martingale measures for $\hat{S}$ are required to build the duality relationship in the shadow price market without transaction costs.
+Therefore, unlike \cite{Chris33}, even when $S$ is continuous, the existence of consistent local martingale system $(Z^0,Z^1)$ (see \cite{BayYu} for its definition and the equivalent characterization) is no longer a sufficient condition for the existence of a shadow price process with random endowments. \end{remark}

 \begin{remark} Comparing Definition $\ref{accptpot}$ and Definition $\ref{notransactions}$, it is easy to see that $\mathcal{A}_x\subseteq\mathcal{A}_x(\hat{S})$ since we require $\hat{S}\in\mathcal{S}$.
 Therefore, it follows that $\mathcal{H}(x,q)\neq\emptyset$ implies that $\mathcal{H}(x,q;\hat{S})\neq\emptyset$ and hence $\mathcal{K}\subset\mathcal{K}(\hat{S})$.
 In Definition $\ref{shadowprice}$, it is then enough to require $(x,q)\in\mathcal{K}$ for the well-posedness of both $u(x,q)$ and $u(x,q;\hat{S})$. \end{remark}